By Steve & Tamami Laser

 Bolt EV will be built at GM’s Orion (Mich.)
 Assembly facility, near Detroit.

-News source, photos and video from Chevrolet and General Motors
+News source and photos from Chevrolet and General Motors